 The local councils also provide a means for the district to self-monitor the Quality Council Activity Summary and report on progress or adjust the plans to improve services to families and children.
-This allows the districts to focus on issues relevant to them while remaining focused on key national standards and measurements that impact the State.
+This allows the districts to focus on issues relevant to them while remaining focused on key national standards and measurements that impact the State as a whole.